uswds/uswds/README.md

    You'll notice in our example above that we also outline a `stylesheets`, `images` and `javascript` folder in your `assets` folder.
 These folders are to help organize any assets that are unique to your project and separate from the design system assets.

-   {:.site-note}
-   **Note:**: The file date defaults to October 26, 1985, when you download and install this package.
+   **Note:** The file date defaults to October 26, 1985, when you download and install this package.
 This is intentional.
 NPM sets a default date to ensure reproducible builds for npm packages.

 ## Using USWDS CSS and JavaScript in your project